eclipse-che/che-operator/.ci/README.md

 ###### Jobs
 For minikube we currently have:
 - Eclipse Che Updates.
-This job basically install last official Eclipse Che release and then update Che to the new release detected in PR.
+This job basically installs the last official Eclipse Che release and then update Che to the new release detected in PR.
 Note this PR check runs against `main` branch and all 7.* branches.
 - Eclipse Che Nightly OLM files.
 Job which deploy Eclipse Che nightly using latest version.
 - Eclipse Che Single host mode.
 Deploy eclipse che in single host mode(native and gateway) and verify the workspaces startups.